 Chinoiserie Easter Eggs are stunningly beautiful!
 And so easy to make!
-They are upscale and different and will add that WOW factor to any spring decor.
+They are upscale and different and will add that WOW factor to any spring or Easter decor.
 Even if you are not crafty you can make this!!!!
-Let’s make chinoiserie Easter eggs…
+Let’s make chinoiserie Easter eggs.

 Classic blue and white, who doesn’t love that color combination?
 And adding that classic chinoiserie Oriental design makes these Easter eggs over the top gorgeous!